applyinnovations/prompt-forge/README.md

 1. Create a new SQL file in `migrations/` with timestamp naming: `YYYYMMDD_HHMMSS_description.sql`
 2. Write valid SQLite SQL statements (CREATE, ALTER, INSERT, etc.)
 3. Do not include `BEGIN TRANSACTION;` or `COMMIT;` - the system handles transactions
+4. Run `npm run sync-migrations-index` to update the index
-4. Test the migration by running `npm run build` and loading the app
+5. Test the migration by running the development server and loading the app in your browser

 Example migration file (`20251110_014400_init.sql`):
 ```sql